Classmates visit site of Summerlin crash, ID 2 brothers killed

 Krysteo said she went to Sig Rogich Middle School, which is across the street from the crash site, with Brandon.
 Her voice cracking, she said her friend’s death made her feel “really sad.”

-“He was really funny; he made everyone smile,” she said of Brandon, who she met in a seventh grade math class.
+“He was really funny.
+He made everyone smile,” she said of Brandon, whom she met in a seventh grade math class.

+The Metropolitan Police Department said officers were called to the crash about 8:42 p.m.
+Friday.

 The SUV was turning left from southbound Pavilion Center onto eastbound Regal Mesa when it crossed into the brothers’ path, police said.